salmedina/SpeechDrivenTongueAnimation/README.md

-# SpeechDrivenTongueAnimation
+# Speech Driven Tongue Animation
-This project animates the tongue and jaw from EMA data through a ML approach.
+This project aims to animate the tongue and jaw from EMA data through an ML approach.

 ## Data